Travel COVID-19 Guidance FAQs

 Will medical insurance cover be in place if I fall ill when travelling overseas?

-The policy will continue to cover emergency medical expenses incurred including those resulting from COVID-19, regardless of FCO guidance.
+The policy will continue to cover emergency medical expenses incurred including those resulting from COVID-19, regardless of FCDO guidance.

 If a traveller contracts COVID-19, cover is in place to respond to Medical Expenses that were reasonably incurred during a journey outside an Insured Person’s Country of Domicile.
 If a traveller feels unwell during a trip, they should contact Healix on +44 (0)208 608 4100.